 The Board Risk Committee ("BRC") provides the business with direction and oversight in relation to the design and operation of the overall risk management framework, risk appetite and risk limits.
+The BRC also provides oversight of the Compliance Function.

 The BRC provides the Board with support and advice on all matters relating to risk management.
-The BRC advises the Board in respect of its oversight responsibilities of Irish Life Health's principal risks including, but not limited to, insurance, liquidity, market, credit, operational and brand value risks.
+The BRC advises the Board in respect of its oversight responsibilities of Irish Life Health's principal risks including, but not limited to, insurance, market, credit, liquidity, operational and reputational risks.
 In line with its charter and risk limit framework, the BRC is required to escalate any breaches of risk policies or of the limit framework to the Board.